 Lios Beag Cafe and Museum

 This is located in the middle of the island.
-When I visited on a rainy Monday lunchtime in late September most of the other customers seemed to be local.
+When I visited on a rainy Monday lunchtime in late September most of the other customers seemed to be locals.
 There were 2 other visitors exploring the island on bikes.
 The man looked keener than the woman to leave the warmth of the café to continue exploring in the rain!
 I had soup and coffee cake, both of which were delicious.
 The Museum is well worth a visit.
 It is free but they welcome donations.

 Parable of the Sower Stained Glass Window in the Church